9 Key Parts of a Course Catalog With Examples to Boost Enrollment

 • Is the value of this class worth my investment of time and money?

 An effective course catalog convinces students of the value of each class.
-It uses every course title, description, and image to show students what they can get by taking the course.
+It uses every course title, description, image, and other elements to show students why they need this course now.

 An effective course catalog includes 9 parts.
-Each one helps the student gather information about the courses offered.
+Each one helps the student gather information about the courses offered and offers an opportunity to compel action:

 1. Categories